 As a musician, artist, and educator, I explore personal geographies, emotional structures, and the transformative relationships of rhythm, experimentation and performance.

 I’m interested in bridging gaps.
-Whether that’s between artists and their own process, designers and technology, educators and students, or educators with educators, I spend a lot of my time and energy thinking about community-building and closing gaps.
+Whether that’s between fellow musicians, artists and their own work, or educators and students, he spends a lot of his time and energy thinking about community-building, creating inclusive spaces for learning, and closing gaps

 I love performing.
 Making music is the closest I get to conveying and depicting a thought, idea or feeling as I experience and understand it.